What is the PTUA?

 The future of public transport

-If public transport is to compete successfully with the car and become a “mode of choice”, nothing less than a first-class service is required.
-Every aspect of the journey must be upgraded to provide conditions comparable to, or better than, those provided by cars.
+For public transport to become a “mode of choice”, it needs to offer first-class service.
+Every aspect of the public transport journey must be upgraded to provide conditions comparable to, or better than, those provided by cars.

 Experience in cities similar in size and shape to Melbourne (though lacking a rail and tram network as extensive as ours) demonstrates that this is possible.
-These cities not only run a superior service, but also recover a higher proportion of their costs: typically 50-90% compared with Melbourne’s 45%.
+These cities not only run a superior service, but also recover a higher proportion of their costs in doing so.
 The measures called for are chiefly operational: better service frequencies, better integration of existing services, greater priority for on-road public transport, and so on.